mpaiva/a11y-jam-sessions/README.md

 ## Accessible Component Design Decision Tree

+### How to Use This Decision Tree:

+This decision tree helps you check if your component meets accessibility standards.
+Follow these steps in order:

+1. Start with WCAG A
+	•	Make sure everyone can use your component.
+	•	Check keyboard access, labels, focus visibility, and alt text for images.
+2. Move to WCAG AA if A is complete
+	•	Improve contrast so text is easy to read.
+	•	Make sure users can resize text without breaking the layout.
+	•	Add captions for videos and check focus order.
+3. Check if AAA is needed
+	•	Some projects, like government or inclusive products, may need extra features.
+	•	AAA includes sign language for videos, high contrast text, and more customization options.

+Your component is ready when all required levels are met.

 ```mermaid
 graph TD;
     A1[Start: Designing a Component] --> B1{Is it a core feature or interactive?};